 A typical main from the current Warehouse Café menu is green Thai curry served with lime jasmine rice and nam prik pao.

 Tempted by one or two of the above?
 Make a weekend of it and stay in one of our serviced apartments in Birmingham.
 Follow us on Facebook or Twitter for our latest offers.
-You’ll also find more of our favourite places to drink and dine in the city in our Living Local section.
+You’ll also find more of our favourite places to drink and dine in the city in our Dining out section.

 We’ve teamed up with long-time friend and top chef Alex Claridge of The Wilderness to bring you a series of foodie staycations from the privacy of your own serviced apartment.
 The next event is against a backdrop of fireworks for Bonfire Night on 5th November.
 And in case you were wondering why the restaurant isn’t listed above, The Wilderness is a gem among gems but its reputation is soooo good, hidden it is not!